GeoCat/qgis-bridge-plugin/docs/source/15_bridge_console.md

 # Bridge Command Line Interface (CLI)

+Bridge CLI is currently only available for ArcMAP.
+In QGIS, bridge can be used as a module in QGIS Processing modeler.

 The GeoCat Bridge Command Line Interface (CLI) allows GeoCat Bridge users to automate the publishing process, by setting up scheduled tasks to publish ArcGIS map documents to a map server and publish the